Andrew Cuomo ‘Seems To Want Independence’ But ‘That Won’t Happen’ Says Donald Trump

-President Donald Trump and New York Governor Andrew Cuomo have been battling over who has the authority to open the economy in New York, with each claiming that only they can decide when to ease social isolation guidelines and allow businesses to re-open.
+President Donald Trump and New York Gov. Andrew Cuomo have been battling over who has the authority to open the economy in New York, with each claiming that only they can decide when to ease social isolation guidelines and allow businesses to reopen.

 Now, Trump is taking a shot at the Democratic governor via Twitter, saying that he asked for help for medical supplies to battle the virus in his state, but now Cuomo is claiming independence — something the president says he won’t allow to happen.